soma00333/soma00333.github.io/README.md

 ## Skills
 - Overall design and development management of SaaS products
 - Designing development organizations and creating recruitment strategies
-- Front-end development using React and Next.js
+- Frontend development using React and Next.js
 - Backend development using Go and gRPC
 - Mobile development using ReactNative and Expo
 - Database design using MySQL